 Dogs with the mission to help and facilitate the lives of people with special needs

-But training a guide dog is no easy task and requires the work of experts who teach them how to avoid obstacles, keep calm in crowded places, and obey commands—such as, sit, lie, stay, and no—without hesitation.
-They also need to learn how to wait for pedestrian signals to turn green and how to identify certain dangers that their owners may be incapable of perceiving, forcing their canine companions to make live-saving decisions.
+But training a guide dog is no easy task and requires the work of experts who teach them how to avoid obstacles, keep calm in crowded places, and obey commands—such as sit, lie, stay, and no—without hesitation.
+They also need to learn how to wait for pedestrian signals to turn green and identify certain dangers their owners may be incapable of perceiving, forcing their canine companions to make life-saving decisions.

-Another important factor that is taken into consideration before training them is the personality of the dog: it cannot be frantic, fearful or without initiative.
+Another important factor that is considered before training them is the dog’s personality: it cannot be frantic, fearful or without initiative.

-There are certain breeds that are best suited to the training, such as German Shepherd, Labrador and Golden Retriever, but even a friendly mongrel can be moulded to meet the specific needs of its owner.
+Certain breeds are best suited to the training, such as German Shepherd, Labrador and Golden Retriever, but even a friendly mongrel can be moulded to meet the specific needs of its owner.
 Dogs can also be trained to work with the police and rescue services (sniffer dogs), the military, deaf people, or even work as therapists.

 One last thought: if you encounter one of these angels, be careful not to distract them… don’t forget, after all, that they are working!

 Read more on Bossa Brazil Magazine (your Brazilian Magazine in London) and Bossa Latinos (Latin America culture in London) at BBMag, the only London-based trilingual publication specialised in international lifestyle, travel and tourism, culture, arts, gastronomy, food and drinks.

 You can also find Brazilian and Latin American service suppliers and classifieds in London, and internationally, by visiting BBMAG Business Directory.